-10. The Crochet Whitby Baby Blanket by Lion Brand - This easy crochet baby blanket has a clean, geometric look and is worked in one piece.
+10. The Crochet Whitby Baby Blanket by Lion Brand - This crochet baby blanket has a clean, geometric look and is worked in one piece using easy stitch patterns.
 The best part is you can choose any Mandala yarn colorway to personalize the blanket for the the little recipient.

 11. The Wrap Me in Diamonds Crochet Scarf by Stitching Together - Who knew that single crochet and double crochet could create such an elegant scarf?
 The diamond lace stitch does just that in this beautiful crochet scarf by Stitching Together.

-12. The Colorblock Crochet Cardigan by Croyden Crochet - The vibrant colors of the "Pegasus" Mandala colorway make this Colorblock Crochet Cardigan one of most fun alliterations you'll ever make.
+12. The Colorblock Crochet Cardigan by Croyden Crochet - The various stitches and vibrant colors of the "Pegasus" Mandala colorway make this Colorblock Crochet Cardigan one of most fun alliterations you'll ever make.

 13. The Beginner's Delight Crochet Afghan by Lion Brand - This afghan has surprisingly few ends to weave in thanks to the self-striping Mandala yarn and should be a cheerful staple on everyone's couch.